SebaMedina172/Real-Time-Translator/README.md

 │   └── imgs/                # Icons & images
 └── RTT.exe                   # Packaged executable (Releases)
 ```
+---

 ## 🖼️ Screenshots
 *I´ve to put some test videos here*

+---

 ## 📄 License

+© 2025 Medina Sebastian.
+All rights reserved.

+This is a personal project.
+Unauthorized copying, distribution, or modification is prohibited.